University Administrative Policies

 5.2.1.
 Alcoholic Beverages

 Alcoholic beverages are allowable at hospitality events when such beverages are customary and reasonable considering the facts and circumstances of the particular event.
 All on-campus use of alcohol must be consistent with UAP 2140 (“Use and Possession of Alcohol on University Property”) and be limited to beer and wine.
-The amount expended for alcohol may not exceed thirty percent (30%) of the total amount expended for food.
-Alcohol normally may not be purchased with University funds for on-campus events at which only University employees are present.
+The amount expended for alcohol at hospitality events may not exceed thirty percent (30%) of the total amount expended for food.
+Alcohol normally may not be purchased with University Funds for on-campus events at which only University employees are present.
 Individual units of the University may establish their own internal policies on the purchase of alcohol that are stricter than the provisions of this policy.

 No contract and grant funds may be used to purchase alcohol as a hospitality expense.